 Salary Info and Job Outlook

-According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), the employment of purchasing managers, including merchandise managers, is expected to grow by only two percent between 2012 and 2022, which is considerably slower than the average for all occupations.
-The BLS also reported the median annual salary earned by such managers as $103,780 in May 2013.
+According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), the employment of purchasing managers, including merchandise managers, is expected to grow by four percent between 2018 and 2028, which signals little to no change for the occupation.
+The BLS also reported the median annual salary earned by such managers as $125,630 in May 2018.